Secure coding in PHP Training Course

 The Secure Coding Landscape

-14 HoursThis course provides an introduction to common security concepts, offering an overview of vulnerabilities that are not limited by programming languages or platforms.
-It explains how to manage the risks associated with software security across different phases of the software development lifecycle.
-While avoiding deep technical details, it highlights some of the most significant and painful vulnerabilities in various software development technologies.
-The course also addresses the challenges of security testing and introduces techniques and tools that can be used to identify any existing issues in your code.
+14 HoursThis course introduces fundamental security concepts and provides an overview of vulnerability types across different programming languages and platforms.
+It explains how to manage software security risks throughout the various phases of the software development lifecycle.
+Rather than delving into deep technical specifics, the course highlights significant and prevalent vulnerabilities in various software development technologies, while also addressing the challenges of security testing and presenting techniques and tools that can be used to identify existing issues in code.

 Participants attending this course will

-- Recognize web vulnerabilities on both the server and client sides
+- Grasp web vulnerabilities on both the server and client sides

 - Learn about typical coding mistakes and how to avoid them